plotly/plotly.py/migration-guide.md

 ```

 ![Simple Scatter](example_images/simple_scatter.png)

-Notice that you don't need to use one of the legacy `iplot` methods to display a `FigureWidget`.
-Its visual representation is the plot itself!

 ## New Plotly Object Representation
 Plotly figures and graph objects have an updated `__repr__` method that displays objects in a pretty printed form that can be copied, pasted, and evaluated to recreate the object.